 John Murdy is a huge fan of hard rock and roll (he’s a musician himself), and that is evident by the music-based IPs that are introduced into the Halloween Horror Nights mix each year, much to the approval of the event’s fans, I will say.
 When this year’s Black Sabbath: 13-3D was announced, I will admit we kind of crinkled our noses here at TPA.
-Neither Johanna nor myself are Black Sabbath fans, and mostly see Ozzy Osbourne now as a stuttering, rambling reality television icon, although we are well aware of his history and respect him completely as a musical legend.
-That said, the whole Sabbath fan aspect was completely lost on us going into 13-3D, which is located in the Metropolitan Sets area of Universal, right next to The Walking Dead: No Safe Haven.
-In fact, neither of us are fans of 3D mazes either, so there were two strikes against us liking this maze from the get-go.
+I’m not a Black Sabbath fan, and mostly see Ozzy Osbourne now as a stuttering, rambling reality television icon, although I am well aware of his history and respect him completely as a musical legend.
+That said, the whole Sabbath fan aspect was completely lost on me going into 13-3D, which is located in the Metropolitan Sets area of Universal, right next to The Walking Dead: No Safe Haven.
+In fact, I’m not a fan of 3D mazes either, so there were two strikes against me liking this maze from the get-go.
 Universal distributes 3D glasses for free, which is something we have always given HUGE props to them for – if a haunt is going to sport a 3D maze, it’s unfair to ask the public to cough up another cent after gate admission to see this type of maze as intended.
 So again, kudos to Universal for not milking the fans for more money for glasses this year.
 When we stepped in to Black Sabbath: 13-3D, we were really impressed by the level of artistry and detail, from its facade to various interior scenes.
-The colors were outrageous and popped (for the 10% of the time we used our glasses – like I said, we’re not fans of the medium in mazes) nicely, but what we really enjoyed were the cool sets and artistic interpretations of Black Sabbath songs.
+The colors were outrageous and popped (for the 10% of the time I used my glasses – like I said, I’m not fans of the medium in mazes) nicely, but what I really enjoyed were the cool sets and artistic interpretations of Black Sabbath songs.
 The fact that this maze is housed in Universal’s old Stage 747 gives us theme park fans an added bonus while visiting Halloween Horror Nights this year!

 El Cucuy: The Boogeyman is a very interesting, albeit slightly disjointed maze (two very strong stories that seem to go head-to-head half way through the experience) that immerses guests in the Latin story of a monster that comes in the night to take naughty children to its cavern lair, where it tortures and then kills them.
 Many fans see this as an intentional follow-up to La Llorona, which was a popular maze for the past two years at Halloween Horror Nights.
 The fact is, neither Murdy or Williams intended it to be that way (and neither of them is Latin, so there is no cultural bias going on); it just kind of “happened” as they were researching spooky monsters and folklore.
 However, it’s very interesting how Universal has unintentionally tapped into the Latin community in Southern California, which makes up a massive portion of its customer base.
 Both a great theme and a cultural “icon”, El Cucuy is a really popular attraction, further propelled by the narrative of actor Danny Trejo, whose raspy voice is a perfect fit for the production, although the sound mix is a bit rough and at times, it’s impossible to hear what is being said from room to room.
 Nevertheless, El Cucuy is a really great maze and definitely one not to miss!